SamagraX-RCW/rcw-docs/docs/setup/onPremise_based.md

 ## Pre-requisites:
 - Jenkins Server for running pipelines
 - Hashicorp Vault for storing secrets
-- Docker Swarm (This could be your localhost as well)
 - Private Docker Registry
 - Ansible for deploying swarm nodes